beandog/dvd_info/README.md

 * `dvd_drive_status` - display drive status: open, closed, closed with disc, or polling (Linux only)
 * `dvd_backup` - back up an entire DVD to the filesystem
 * `dvd_player` - a small DVD player using libmpv as backend
+* `dvd_rip` - a shell script to rip DVDs using ffmpeg-7.0 and above
+* `dvd_debug` - display debugging information about a DVD provided by libdvdread
-* `dvd_rip` - a small DVD ripper using libmpv as backend - supports x264, x265, vp8, vp9, aac, opus, mp4, mkv, and webm
+* `dvd_trip` - a small DVD ripper using libmpv as backend - supports x264, x265, vp8, vp9, aac, opus, mp4, mkv, and webm
 * `dvd_debug` - display debugging information about a DVD provided by libdvdread

 # Requirements